John Kaye (bishop): Ecclesiastical career

 Kaye was appointed Bishop of Bristol in 1820, and remained there until his translation in 1827 to Lincoln.
 Kaye served as Bishop of Lincoln for 26 years until his death in 1853.
 During his incumbency at Lincoln, he instigated widespread improvements to church buildings and parsonages and established new Church of England schools.

 As Bishop of Lincoln, Kaye resided at Buckden Palace in Buckden Huntingdonshire.
 In 1837, the county was transferred to the Diocese of Ely and Kaye's official residence was transferred to Riseholme Hall, the newly established episcopal palace at Riseholme in Lincolnshire.

 In 1848, Kaye was elected Visitor of Balliol College, Oxford.

-At a time when the Oxford Movement sought to revive some older Catholic traditions within the Church of England, Kaye's theological inclinations leaned instead towards Evangelicalism, and he regarded the High Church movement with suspicion.
+At a time when the Oxford Movement sought to revive some older Catholic traditions within the Church of England, although associated with the Hackney Phalanx, Kaye's theological inclinations displayed a certain sympathy for Evangelicalism, and he regarded the Tractarian movement with suspicion.
 He was opposed to the revival of the Convocations of Canterbury and York and was sympathetic to George Cornelius Gorham's views on baptism.

 He reformed the educational requirements for the Anglican clergy and attacked the Tractarians for betraying the English Reformation.